JOHN HESSBURG, U.S. DIVE TRAVEL founder, offers SUNNY GREETINGS to our NEW CLIENTS:

 our snorkeling & scuba diving packages & our customer service.

-We've been there, done it & we'll make it happen for you, too.
+We've been there, done that & we'll make sure it happens for you.

-Any island you can dream about, anywhere your spirit leads you; we are trained & ready after more than three decades of leading adventures in 30 countries -- to help you turn dreams into rockin' reality.
-Before that big decision, we appreciate that you need to know a lot more about your destination, your options -- & your travel planners.
-Info is the ticket, straight up with no chaser.
+Got a dream?
+Well let's make it happpen!
+Any island you can dream of, wherever your spirit leads you; we are trained & ready after more than three decades of leading adventures in 30+ tropical countries -- to help you turn those dreams into rockin' reality.
+Before such a major decision, we appreciate that you'll need to know a lot more about your destination, your options -- & your travel planners.
+Info -- that's the ticket -- straight up with no hot air.

-Information is power, pure & simple.
+Information is power, pure and simple.
 And we do believe the power belongs to you, the

-are helping you plan this trip -- your dream vacation -- by refining + defining your vision into a safe &
+will help you plan this trip -- by refining + defining your vision into a safe and

 affordable reality.
 Therefore, to better make our company -- U.S.